-On a macro-level, cities and major population centers across the world are gearing up for unprecedented capital spending exceeding $130 trillion by 2027 to meet this demand (according to the World Economic Forum).
+On a macro-level, cities and major population centers throughout the world are gearing up for unprecedented capital spending exceeding $130 trillion by 2027 to meet this demand (according to the World Economic Forum).
 Furthermore, it is projected that by 2030, there will be around 1 billion living adults on Earth.
 And by 2060, this is anticipated to increase even further to a figure exceeding 1.6 billion.

 Hypotheticals and statistics aside, the high frequency of people with disabilities alive today highlights an urgent need for cities to adapt to the challenges often faced by older adults and individuals with specific accessibility needs.
-A demand which urban planners are beginning to address as medical advancements result in a particularly high proportion of elderly and disabled adults.
+A demand that urban planners are beginning to address as medical advancements result in a particularly high proportion of elderly and disabled adults.

-So, how many people actually benefit from this increased investment in inclusion?
+So, how many people benefit from this increased investment in inclusion?
 Well, aside from the accommodations provided to our elders, this newfound approach to urban design is enriching the quality of life of individuals who develop disabilities earlier in their life, as well as 1.3 billion people who currently experience significant disability (that we are aware of!).

-Inclusive environmental design also offers financial incentive to business owners, not purely from the increased pool of wealthy customers, but a significant population who can contribute to society and become part of the workforce.
+Inclusive environmental design also offers financial incentives to business owners, not purely from the increased pool of wealthy customers, but a significant population who can contribute to society and become part of the workforce.
 Overall, it is understood that the disability community commands a disposable income of over $8 trillion, making it a market larger than that of China and equivalent to the combined economies of the United States, Brazil, Pakistan, and Indonesia.
-This figure might sound like a generous assumption, but the reality is that this number is going to naturally increase the longer people live and develop disabilities.
+This figure might sound like a generous assumption, but the reality is that this number is going to naturally increase the longer people live and will subsequently develop disabilities.

-As highlighted previously, business owners play a critical role in this shift towards inclusion for all.
+As highlighted, business owners play a critical role in this shift towards inclusion for all.
 By investing in barrier removal and going further than the mandate of the Americans with Disabilities Act, business owners can protect their investment from the risk of breaking the law, while simultaneously allowing their site to remain effective and inclusive.
-By scrutinizing the design of our environments now; businesses, municipalities, and individuals, shape the future of their urban landscape and can ensure that our built environments truly include everyone.
+By scrutinizing the design of our environments now; businesses, municipalities, and individuals shape the future of their urban landscape and can ensure that our built environments truly include everyone.

 An access audit is an assessment of a building or facility, an environment, or a service compared to best practice standards to benchmark its accessibility to disabled people.
-Access audits help you to understand your obligations, identifying barriers to disabled access and a range of options to address these barriers.
-Implementing its recommendations will enable you to demonstrate that you have adopted a reasonable approach and you will be improving access for disabled people and many other users.
+Access audits help you understand your obligations, identifying barriers to disabled access and a range of options to address these barriers.
+Implementing its recommendations will enable you to demonstrate that you have adopted a reasonable approach and you will improve access for disabled people and many other users.

 Direct Access audits look at all aspects of a disabled person’s journey to your site and through it.
 From the visitor journey to the entrance, reception, restroom facilities, communal and office spaces, and any other area that may be accessed on your site.
-Get in touch today, or click on “Consultancy” on the navigation bar at the top of the page to find out exactly how we can make your site inclusive to people of all walks of life.
+Get in touch today, or click on “Consultancy” on the navigation bar at the top of the page to find out exactly how we can make your site inclusive to people from all walks of life.

 68 Harrison Avenue,